sgflores/simple-banking-app/README.md

 `$ composer install`

 **Step 4:** Next, create a .env file at the root of the api project and populate it with the content found in the .env.example file.
+NOTE: You will also have to update your db credentials

 `$ cp .env.example .env`